vasefsta/project-SIGMOD-2013/README.md

 ### Notes:
 - With list_test both ADTLinkedList and ADTEntryList are being checked.
 - lookup_entry_word can check only one word at a time so we call this function for every word in a Document.
+- To generate queries.txt compile misc/Script.c and use the commant "./a.out > queries.txt"
+- To generate Documents compile misc/Script_Documents.c and run it.